azim-work/instacache/README.md

 **Refined Tie-Breaking in Eviction Policy**

 The current implementation of the eviction policy in case of a tie looks at the order of insertion.
 However, this approach may not accurately reflect the recency of usage of keys with the same frequency.
 As an improvement, we could implement an explicit tie-breaker using Least Recently Used (LRU) principles; i.e., the key with the least recent usage would be removed first.
 We would track access timestamps to accomplish this, effectively ensuring that the cache consistently retains the most relevant data.

+**Concurrency**

+The LFUCache we implemented assumes non-concurrent usage patterns.
+Multi-threading can be implemented for for high-concurrency usage.

 - **Implement Dependency Management**: Post-assignment, plan to transition to using Maven or Gradle for dependency management.
 This will not only automate the management of library versions and dependencies but also align the project with standard Java project practices.
 - **Remove Direct Library Inclusions**: Once a proper dependency management tool is configured, the libraries will be removed from the `lib/` directory and managed exclusively through the build tool's configuration files.